Kings-Tithe/idle_pixels/readme.md

+### The graveyard level and zombie boot boss was made by my nephew and this branch is primarily for him to play with it.
+Do not merge. ~Jeremy

 # Idle Pixels

 Idle Pixels is a idle game where you click monsters to destroy them.
 Collect gold and become the hero of the land!
 This project was originally built as part of a small 36 hour game jam with a couple of friends.
 We have become rather fond of it and continue to add updates when we can.